-Discover the truth about metabolic resistance training workouts in this article from Certified Turbulence Trainer, Scott Rawcliffe.
+Discover the truth about metabolic resistance training workouts for beginners in this article from Certified Turbulence Trainer, Scott Rawcliffe.

 Metabolic workouts – what the heck are they you might ask?
 Well, they are a seriously good way to lose fat quick while getting a lot of exercise done in a fraction of the time.
 What´’s even better is that you are not just isolating on one or two muscles, for example International chest day (otherwise known as Monday in most gyms), you are using your entire body and ramping up the metabolism.